spotinst/help/src/docs/ocean/features/vngs/README.md

 There is an option to set the Ocean configuration as a template only for other Virtual Node Groups.
 This means that the default Virtual Node Group will only be a template, and Ocean cannot launch an instance from it as a fallback.
 In this case, you would need at least one Virtual Node Group to scale the cluster.

-You can configure this option in the JSON view of the default Virtual Node Group or in the cluster's JSON with the parameter `launchSpecification.useAsTemplateOnly`.
+You can configure this option in the JSON view of the default Virtual Node Group or the cluster's JSON with the parameter `launchSpecification.useAsTemplateOnly`.
 Note that the parameter is case-sensitive.

 In AKS, the default behavior is that the Ocean configuration is the template.